Race Information 2023 Race Date: August 11-12th

 The ADU reaches capacity incredibly quick each year as the attention around the event from the ultra-endurance community grows.
 As a competitive event that takes months, and sometimes years to tackle, our mission is to make the competition as authentic and as fair as possible, to stay true to the sport of ultra-running.
 In that effort, we have adopted an NO EXCEPTION policy of NO REFUNDS, NO DEFERRALS (to next year's race) and NO TRANSFERS (to other athletes).
 Having any of these as options would allow athletes to "reserve" spots for the coming year's ADU.
 (We do process distance-transfers.
 See below.*)

 "Preferred Entry" Registration opens on January 2nd at 7:00 PM each year.
 "Standard Entry" opens January 3rd at 7:00 PM each year.
 Details on "Preferred Entry" vs. "Standard Entry" can be found on our Qualification Page.

 Once all races are at capacity, the wait lists are opened up.

 We believe in a fair and honest wait-list system.
 Therefore, wait lists are only kept open until we believe there is at least a 70% chance of entry for the wait list applicant.
 In other words, if you've been allowed to register for a wait-list, your odds of entry into the ADU are very good.

 Once the wait list odds of entry fall below 70%, the wait list is closed.

 DO NOT WAIT TO REGISTER.
 Each year the ADU fills up sooner and sooner.
-In 2018 it was a matter of days.
-We get hundreds of request for entry after the race reaches capacity.
+In 2021-2022 it was a matter of seconds.
+We get hundreds of requests for entry after the race reaches capacity.
 Once the wait list is closed, there is absolutely nothing we can do, as we maintain the integrity of the event and the competition in draws.
 Thank you for your understanding.